Geo-Web-Project/specs/contracts/GeoWebParcel.md

 ## Definition

-Land is defined as a set of fixed-size geohashes.
-A geohash represents some rectangular area of land anywhere on Earth.
-The size of this area varies depending on the length of the geohash and where on Earth it is located.
+A land parcel is defined as a set of `GeoWebCoordinate`.
+A `GeoWebCoordinate` represents some rectangular area of land anywhere on Earth.
+The size of this area varies depending on where on Earth it is located due to distortion, but it is approximately 10 square meters at the equator.

-All geohashes that make up land parcels will have a fixed size of 9 digits.
-This is roughly a few square meters area when near the equator and should allow for complex enough areas to be defined.
-Using a fixed size allows for simple lookup and storage of land owners.

-### Geohash Type
+### GeoWebCoordinate

-A geohash can be converted from a base32 string and stored as an unsigned integer.
-Note that the base32 encoding of a geohash may not be the same as other commonly known base32 encodings.
+Earth is divided into a grid of `GeoWebCoordinate`.
+This grid is of size 2^24 (longitude) by 2^23 (latitude).

+See converting from GPS to GeoWebCoordinate [TODO].

+A `GeoWebCoordinate` is an unsigned 64-bit integer, where the most significant 32 bits are the X coordinate and the least significant 32 bits are the Y coordinate.
 ```
-uint256 geohash;
+<32 bits of X><32 bits of Y>

+uint64 coordinate;
 ```

 ### Land Parcel Structure

-A parcel is represented with a single, base geohash along with a path.
+A parcel is represented with a single, base coordinate along with a path.
 The path is a series of directions (north, south, east, or west) to take starting at the base.
 This representation is an efficient way to store a land parcel that is always contiguous.
 Non-contiguous parcels cannot be represented if a path must be given.

 ```
 struct LandParcel {
-  uint256 baseGeohash;
+  uint64 baseCoordinate;
   uint256[] path;
 }

 // Parcel ID -> LandParcel
-mapping (uint256 => LandParcel) landParcels;
+mapping(uint256 => LandParcel) landParcels;
 ```

 Each direction of a path is represented as two bits: